 Yael Lerer/Andalus Publishing Press (Israel)

-after she learnt Arabic and began reading literature and poetry in the original, leading her to see how foreign Arab culture was to her, despite having had Arab friends and colleagues for years.
-Andalus publishes literature from Lebanon, Syria, Sudan and
+emerged after she learnt Arabic and began reading literature and poetry in the original, leading her to see how foreign Arab culture was to her, despite having had Arab friends and colleagues for years.
+Andalus publishes literature from Lebanon,

 Heather Brooke (UK)